Modern Command

 Critical Frictions

-- Progress loss on device migration
+- Progress loss during device migration causes high churn

 Growth Levers